 Pimsleur lessons are built around conversations.
 In each lesson there is an English narrator and two or more native speakers.
 First, each lesson will begin with the narrator setting the scene for the lesson’s conversation.
 He’ll describe the location and the particulars of what’s happening, then tell you to imagine it yourself.
 After that you hear the full conversation in your target language twice.

 Then the lesson will break the conversation down into parts from phrases, to words, and even down to syllables of the words.
 The narrator will tell you what a word means then a native speaker will say the particular word or phrase.
-After the native speaker will come a period of silence in which you are to repeat what was said.
+After that the native speaker will come a period of silence, during which you are to repeat what was said.

 The conversations are almost always built around a series of questions and answers.
 As the lesson progresses the narrator will ask you questions in English while you respond in the target language.
 Then the native speaker will ask questions completely in the target language and without any translation.
 This cycle repeats for the duration of lesson.